ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 ## UI/UX

+Making my website look appealing to potential users, while also keeping the experience nice.
+Below, you'll find what I've done to achieve this, explained in detail.

 ### UI

 Since I based my website and game on an existing piece of media, specifically the game Persona 3, I tried to apply a similar style to my website.
 The Persona series is well known for it's art styles.
 Every game in the series has one color that's used throughout the entire game for it's UI.
 In Persona 3's case, that's blue, however in some parts of the game, specifically the parts that inspired my project, it's green, so that's the color I mainly used, with hints of blue here and there.
 For context, the blue is used in the non-dungeon crawling parts of the game, which aren't in my game at all, however, that's not to say that the blue doesn't appear in these parts of the game.
 First of all, I created a logo using elements from Persona 3: